yatingw24/phd/README.md

  - `csv`

 ### A Break Down of Files:
- - `X-men_analysis.ipynb`: the jupyter notebook where I did my majority of data cleaning and analysis.
+ - `Analysis.ipynb`: the jupyter notebook where I did my majority of data cleaning and analysis.
  - `febay_output.csv`: average price per X-Man on eBay for issues published in the 80s and the 90s.
  - `female_output.csv`: each female X-Man's percentage of presence in issues published in 80s and 90s.
  - `x-men.csv`: the original dataset that contains price information on all 26 X-Men characters.
+ - static_imgs: charts and graphics you find in my article.

 ### Data Cleaning and Analysis
 1. assigned a gender for all 26 X-Men.